ReactionMechanismGenerator/ARC/docs/source/examples.rst

     level_of_theory: CBS-QB3

-Note that for composite methods the default ``freq_level`` and ``scan_level`` may have different default values than for non-composite methods (defined in settings.py).
-Yes, an independent frequencies calculation job is executed after a composite job just so that the Hamiltonian will be outputted.
+Note that for composite methods the ``freq_level`` and ``scan_level`` may have different default values than for non-composite methods (defined in settings.py).
+Note: an independent frequencies calculation job is automatically executed after a composite job just so that the Hamiltonian will be outputted.

-For detailed discussion on specifying job level of theory (e.g., including auxiliary basis sets and DFT dispersions), see see :ref:`Specify job level of theory`.
+For detailed discussion on specifying levels of theory (e.g., including auxiliary basis sets and DFT dispersions), see see :ref:`Levels of theory <levels>`.

 The same example as above ran via the API (e.g., in `Jupyter notebooks`__) would look like the following::